 6. French Pastry at Chez Potier

 Your sweet tooth will thank you for stopping at Chez Potier Pâtisserie.
 Here, you’ll taste a canelé—a small French pastry with a soft, tender custard center and caramelized exterior.
-Many travelers rave about this hidden gem, and guides often share interesting facts about French pastry traditions.
+Many travelers love this hidden gem, and guides often share interesting facts about French pastry traditions.

 7. Craft Beer Finale